Tongue and Lip Tie Release Surgery

 Understanding Tongue Tie and Lip Tie:

-- Tongue Tie (Ankyloglossia): A condition where the frenulum (the tissue connecting the underside of the tongue to the floor of the mouth) is too tight or short, restricting tongue movement.
+A condition where the frenulum (the tissue connecting the underside of the tongue to the floor of the mouth) is too tight or short, restricting tongue movement.
+This condition is common among tongue tied babies and may require early evaluation for a tongue tie release.

-- Lip Tie: A condition where the frenulum connecting the upper lip to the gum is too tight, which can affect the baby’s ability to latch and feed properly.
+A condition where the frenulum connecting the upper lip to the gum is too tight, affecting the baby’s ability to latch and feed properly.
+In some cases, a lip tie release may be recommended to improve feeding and comfort.

 Signs and Symptoms: